codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Same-rule-on-multiple-elements-cad4.md

 We have also seen that we shouldn't abuse them.
 Here are some examples of doing the same thing with our without classes and how to combines rules for multiple elements.

-Let's imagine we have the following html :
+Let's imagine we have the following html (you can see it on the top left window) :

 ```html
 <h1 class="myfont"> My nice title </h1>